Naruto0-sudoy/repo/Coding-guideline.md

 - Files must be encoded in UTF-8 and do not have executable permission.

-- Names of the Markdown documents should be capitalised (except for Github Wiki).

-- All Markdown should be edited on alternate line.

 - Page headers should be indented with hashes (`#`) rather than equal signs (`=`).

 - Bullet lists should be indented with hyphens (`-`).